-The tough days are unpredictable and without warning and can be sparked by the tiniest of ideas, memories or activity.
+The tough days are unpredictable and without warning, they can be sparked by the tiniest of ideas, memories or activity.
 The good days don’t last long enough.
 You often think you’re managing but hastily come crashing back to a melancholy state without any time to prepare.

 When you have grieving children, it’s an additional sorrow that leaves you perplexed as to why these pour little angels have been forced to endure heartbreak at such a young age.
 Grief is a reflection of the connection that was sadly terminated.
 What bigger connection is there of a child and their mum?